Coventry City Council's Story

-Our project design focuses on three core areas of institution design, technical design and market design and has led us to our conclusions about who we need to collaborate with to enable the solutions of our SLES.
+Our project design focuses on three core areas of institution design, technical design and market design and has led us to our conclusions about who we need to collaborate with to enable the solutions of our Smart Local Energy Systems (SLES).

-The collaboration between a public body such as a local authority ensures an unbiased decision making for the City and can benefit from unique alignment of other local place based responsible such as trransport, spatial planning and waste.
+The collaboration between a public body such as a local authority ensures unbiased decision-making for the City and can benefit from the unique alignment of other local place-based responsibilities such as transport, spatial planning and waste.

-Combine this insight with the expertise of distribution network operators; if is resourced effectivly, could offer a more holistic view to whole systems infrastructure, which informs the investment in to our energy infrastructure according to the needs to the city and local assets and resources.
+Combining this insight with the expertise of distribution network operators; if resourced effectively, could offer a more holistic view of whole systems infrastructure, which informs investment into our energy infrastructure according to the needs of the city and local assets and resources.

-We fully believe that the value of a smart local energy system and the more holistic view of energy planning will drive development of business model and investment, unlock the value of the co benefits and support our local interests for our people.
+We fully believe that the value of a smart local energy system and the more holistic view of energy planning will drive the development of business models and investments, unlock the value of the co-benefits and support our local interests for our people.
 In order to drive the value that local flexibility markets can bring we need the necessary regulatory changes to fully integrate this in order to accelerate and achieve net zero.

-We couldn't have started the project without funding from the PFER project.
-Collaborative working makes a huge amount of difference and the right skill capabilities and motivation drives a successful project team.
+We couldn't have started the project without funding from the 'Prospering From an Energy Revolution (PFER) Programme.
+Collaborative working makes a huge amount of difference and the right skill capabilities and motivation drive a successful project team.

-We have everything from government (regional and local) place-based, academic, private and industry leads.
+We have everything from the (regional and local) government to place-based, academic, private and industry leads.

-It's a really wider range of skills and knowledge who provide a wealth of insight to the project and it couldn't have happened without the sharing agreements in place which have enabled unprecedented amount of data to be accessed.
+It's a really wide range of skills and knowledge that provide a wealth of insight into the project and it couldn't have happened without the sharing agreements in place which have enabled an unprecedented amount of data to be accessed.

-I'd recommend working collaboratively and encourage challenge.
-It may mean difficult conversations but its great to think wider than just your areas and may just present new opportunities.
+I'd recommend working collaboratively and encouraging challenge.
+It may mean difficult conversations but it is great to think wider than just your areas and may just present new opportunities.